piotrsiupa/git-istash/tests/README.md

     - `0` - Sanity tests that don't use git commands from this repository.
     - `1` - Normal tests.
 - The second character is an uppercase letter that with tandem with the digit acts as an ID of the test in the current directory.
+  (In some cases, when there is a lot if tests in a category, there are 2 letters instead of one.)